 Due to the bearing preload, contact is maintained throughout the rollers’ orbit; hence no emerging clearances are modelled in the lubricated analysis.
-The contact separation is also unaffected by the centrifugal forces of the rolling element, which are negligible when compared to the contribution of the dynamic load and the EHL film in this study.
-These have therefore been neglected.
+The centrifugal forces on the rolling elements are negligible when compared to the contribution of the dynamic load and EHL film in this study.
+They are also not large enough to cause contact separation from the inner race, and have therefore been neglected.

-The surface measurements of the rollers used in this analysis were taken using an Alicona InfiniteFocus Variation Microscope.
+Surface measurements of the rollers used in this analysis were taken using an Alicona InfiniteFocus Variation Microscope.
 The composite surface roughness value of a roller and inner race was calculated to be 91.3 nm.
 This gives a lambda value of 5.88 for the thinnest EHL film at 1000 rpm.
 The asperity interaction is not considered as the EHL film fully supports the load.
 Due to the pure rolling and zero sliding assumption, friction at the contacts is therefore neglected and the analysis is performed under isothermal conditions.

 The bearing geometry is detailed in Table 1.
 The rheological and material properties are detailed in Table 2, representing ambient operating conditions in an individual hub-motor transmission.